Anbulenin/AnbuLenin/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on AI/ML topics;
+- 👨🏽‍💻 I’m currently working on AI/ML topics
-- 🌱 I’m currently learning Reinforcement Learning and GAN;
+- 🌱 I’m currently learning Reinforcement Learning and GAN
-- 👯 I’m looking to collaborate on any research on AL,ML,DL domain ;
+- 👯 I’m looking to collaborate on any research on AL,ML,DL domain
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: anbarivan007@gamil.com;
+- 📫 How to reach me: anbarivan007@gamil.com

 **Languages and Tools:**